-Trisoma® - Breathing, Asthma and Buteyko Therapy
+Trisoma® - Breathing, Asthma, Apnea and Overbreathing Control

 One of the biggest fallacies that continue to be promoted in fitness and health care is that deeper or faster breathing will necessarily increase your function and health.
 What?
-My Yoga instructor at the gym said to breathe faster and deeper to get more oxygen to the cells!
-Sorry, that's a misconception that has survived despite the Bohr effect being explained in the early 1900's.
-Have you noticed that healthy older people do not breathe noticeably? ="mouth-breathers
+My yoga instructor at the gym said to breathe faster and deeper to get more oxygen to the cells!
+Sorry, that's a misconception that has survived, and perpetuated by some well-meaning, but ignorant practitioners, despite the Bohr effect and Chronic Hyperventilation Syndrome (CHVS) being explained in the early 1900's.
+Weight lifting and yoga are not aerobic activities, and successful athletes prove that even aerobic breathing can be through the nose if the body is adjusted to eucapnic breathing.
+Regarding "yogic breath", anyone who states that Pranayama or Ujjayi breathing should be rapid, deep, noisy and forceful, does not understand Pranayama nor breathing physiology.

 Buteyko exercises are a set of tools, which allow asthmatics and others who are prone to hypocapnia (deficiency of carbon dioxide in the blood) resulting from hyperventilation (overbreathing), to return to stasis without (or with fewer) drugs, under medical supervision.
 Buteyko breathing exercises recalibrate the baroreceptors and parasympathetic nervous system, allowing for a lower breathing rate, and more normalized CO2, carbonate and pH levels in the blood, allowing the tissues to utilize oxygen better.
 Remember doctors using paper bags to stabilize asthmatics?
 (Do not breathe into a bag without medical supervision!)
 Lungs